rackerlabs/rs-heat-docs/securitygroup-attachment.rst

 Add a Server resource
 ~~~~~~~~~~~~~~~~~~~~~

-Add a linux server with a bash script in user_data property.
-At
+Add a linux server to the template.
-the end of the script execution send a success/failure message to the
-temporary URL created by the above SwiftSignalHandle resource.

 .. code:: yaml